 This department will continue to fully fund services to our Veterans.
 The addition of newer staff in recent years has allowed this department to serve veterans more efficiently, through proper case management efforts.
-In FY24, we successfully placed 30 unhoused veterans into permanent housing.

-In FY25, we will continue to fund the initiative to end veteran homelessness through collaboration and partnership with various organizations.
+In FY25, we successfully placed 17 unhoused veterans into permanent housing.
+In FY26, we will continue to fund the initiative to end veteran homelessness through collaboration and partnership with various organizations.

-I am excited to be able to continue the successful investments we made in our library system in FY24, including the increased hours at the East Forest Park location.
+I am excited to be able to continue the successful investments we made in our library system in FY25, including the increased hours at the East Forest Park location.
 Investments in our libraries are investments in the education of our youth and all citizens of Springfield.
 This new initiative added two additional mornings to the East Forest Park Library schedule, along with one additional evening.
-Since the rollout of this new schedule we have been able to increase the number of programs offered by 80%, recognized a 40% increase in visitors to the library, and a 47% increase in circulation of materials.